-"Section 8-202 of the Maryland Code, Real Property," is the only law that specifically addresses option agreements between residential landlords and tenants.
+Md.
+Code, Real Property § 8-202 specifically addresses option agreements between residential landlords and tenants.
 It defines a lease option agreement as any clause in a lease agreement or separate document that gives the tenant some power, either qualified or unqualified, to purchase the landlord’s interest in the property.

-The law provides that a lease option agreement must state in capital letters “THIS IS NOT A CONTRACT TO BUY,” and must contain a clear statement of the purpose of the option and how it relates to a tenant who may wish to buy the property in the future.
+- a clear statement of the purpose of the option and how it relates to a tenant who may wish to buy the property in the future; and

-If the option agreement does not contain the required statement that “THIS IS NOT A CONTRACT TO BUY” and a clear statement of the purpose and effect of the option, the party that did not draft the agreement (often, the tenant) may declare the lease, or the option, or both, to be void.
+If the option agreement does not contain any one of the required statements above, the party that did not draft the agreement (often, the tenant) may declare the lease, or the option, or both, to be void.

 Read the Law: Md.
 Code, Real Property § 8-202